pi-lar/neuropil/doc/source/ngizerosearch.rst

     // even a query only node could keep a local skiplist with cached results.
     // each query node can select one or more of the different query subjects and initiate searches.
-    // most probably it will make sense to only choose some to the bands, and certainly it doesn't make
+    // most probably it will make sense to only choose some of the bands, and certainly it doesn't make
     // sense to use the 9-shingle space when only a single search item has been entered.
     // a user could be able to define a set of required attributes.
 These attributes can be extracted
     // from common search objects or standards like A5.